-Physical Education credits are earned outside the school day and its preferred to completed by the by the end of your junior year at RAHS.
-Doing so will free up your 12th grade year for college-level coursework, internships, and your senior project.
+All students must earn 1.5 credits in Physical Education to meet WA high school graduation requirements.
+RAHS does not offer Physical Education (PE) classes or athletic teams, although we do have an after-school Ultimate Frisbee team, led by parent and volunteer staff.
+Physical Education credits are earned outside the school day and should be completed by the by the end of your junior year at RAHS.
+Doing so will free up your 12th grade year for college-level coursework, internships, senior project, and other opportunities.